srikhs/cypress-example/README.md

+Read my article at https://medium.com/@srikhs/accessibility-by-design-from-an-engineering-perspective-dd34f45aea47 to understand the motive behind this process.

 # Introduction
 This is an example project to run automated accessibility tests in CI/CD pipelines using Cypress for a react application.